panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 commentsThreadId: string-interpolation-in-javascript
 ---

-The evaluation of a string literal which placeholders are replaced with values is named string interpolation.
+Replacing placeholders with values inside of a string literal is named string interpolation.

 In JavaScript, the template literals (strings wrapped in backticks `` ` ``) and `${expression}` as placeholder perform the string interpolation: